cozie-app/cozie-apple-website/docs/troubleshooting.md

 # Troubleshooting

+## Installation and setup

 * **I cannot install the Cozie app on the Apple Watch.**

   * Make sure that the Apple Watch and iPhone are still fully supported by Apple (see [here](https://cozie-apple.app/docs/faq/#what-is-the-minimal-requirement-for-the-apple-watch-and-iphone-to-run-cozie) for more information).
   * Make sure that the Apple Watch is currently connected to the iPhone.
   * Make sure that the iPhone is connected to the internet.
   * Make sure there is no update for WatchOS or iOS pending.
 If there are updates available, install the iOS and watchOS first.
 Then, proceed to install the Cozie watch app.
-  * Turn the airplane mode on the Apple Watch on and off.
+  * Turn airplane mode on the Apple Watch on and off.
   * Turn on 'Automatic downloads' and 'Automatic Updates' in the Settings of the App Store app on the Apple Watch.
   * On the Apple Watch, in the Settings app, turn off and on Wifi, Mobile data, and Bluetooth.
   * On the iPhone, in the Settings app, turn off and on Wifi, Mobile data, and Bluetooth.